Access to public information in Europe: Timeframes for getting a reply

 There is a great variability across Europe on the timeframes for public authorities to answer requests as well as for notifying the extension of the timeframe for justified reasons or for issuing a refusal.
 However, the average time is about 15 working days.
 In Europe, the countries with the shortest timeframe for response are Norway and Sweden (1–3 days).
 On the contrary, the Albanian and Austrian access to information laws give the authorities a period of respectively 40 and 60 days to respond to people's requests.
 Most national laws allow the extension of the timeframe in case of requests which are particularly complex.
-In all cases such extension should be notified to the applicant, along with an explanation of the reasons that led to it.
+For instance, according to the Act on the Openness of Government Activities, when a request is made to a Finnish authority, access must be granted within two weeks of the request being received, or within one month if the request necessitates more work by the authority than is typically required.^{: §14 } In all cases such extension should be notified to the applicant, along with an explanation of the reasons that led to it.
 At the EU level, the Regulation 1049/2001 establishes 15 working days for issuing a response; an extension of up 15 additional working days may be applied in exceptional cases, for instance when the request relates to long documents or a large number of documents.